KING IV REPORT ON CORPORATE GOVERNANCE FOR SOUTH AFRICA 2016 (‘KING IV’)

 The Board oversees the Group’s activities in the areas of:

 – the workplace, where the development of its people is seen as a strategic imperative, and fundamental to its sustainability.
 The Group’s mission is to provide a stable and challenging work environment in which employees are treated with dignity on an equal opportunity basis, with open lines of communication, and are rewarded commensurate with their achievement.
-People development is viewed as a strategic imperative, fundamental to sustainability.

 – transformation, where a strong emphasis on education and skills development will lead to greater diversity.
 This philosophy is applied to both senior and middle management, and technical and semi-skilled staff.
 The Group realises that the quality of leadership, at all levels, will influence its ability to retain its competitive edge.
 A focus on existing and potential leaders, particularly those from previously-disadvantaged backgrounds, serves to strengthen the current team, and ensure a robust leadership pipeline for the future.
 The Group’s achievements in the areas of equity employment and compliance with B-BBEE legislation are recorded in the Integrated Annual Report.